bsteen/bsteen.github.io/quotes.md

 # List of Quotes

 A list of quotes (most not very serious) I've come across over the years.
-I've tried to link the orignal source for each, otherwise I will just link the place where I first read it.
+I've tried to link the orignal source for each, otherwise I will just link the place or person where I first heard it.
 List is ordered from quotes I've found most recently to least recently.

 > Left to their own devices, traffic engineers will always build New Jersey.
 -- Justin Roczniak